BGI-Qingdao/SpaGRN/README.md

 ```
 conda install spagrn -c bioconda
 ```
-spaGRN can be imported as
+SpaGRN can be imported as:
 ```
 from spagrn import InferRegulatoryNetwork as irn
 from spagrn import PlotRegulatoryNetwork as prn